 For example, if your child melts down after she comes home from school (a common occurrence for sensory kids) and you know she loves movement and pressure (the vestibular and proprioceptive senses), then you might bring her bike to the bus stop so she can ride it home.

-The sensations she got in that 5 minutes could be enough to balance her system and prevent the meltdown.
+The sensations she received in that 5 minutes could be enough to balance her system and prevent the meltdown.

 That’s using a sensory diet, or a sensory-solution, easily.